Balmiki4/HealthVista/README.md

 - Implement nutrition tracker

 ## Features (Sprint 2)
-**Keshav**: "Completed a research on which Health Insurance API would be best to integrate and returns health insurance information and pricing estimates for the plans for which users can sign up "
+**Keshav**: "Completed a research on which Health Insurance API would be best to integrate and returns health insurance information and pricing estimates for the plans for which users can sign up.
+Implemented the UI for Insurance Recommender and used Marketplace Health Insurance API to integreate the plans.
+Also created a terms and condition for health-vista users."

 - `Jira Task:Research and Select Insurance API for Backend Integration`
     - [Scrum-72](https://cs3398s24europa.atlassian.net/browse/SCRUM-72),